Lisa Marie Presley

-Lisa Marie Presley (February 1, 1968 – January 12, 2023) was an American singer and songwriter.
-She was the child of singer and actor Elvis Presley and the eldest child of actress Priscilla Presley, as well as the sole heir to her father's estate after her grandfather and her great-grandmother died.
+Lisa Marie Presley (February 1, 1968 – January 12, 2023) was an American singer-songwriter.
+She was the daughter of singer and actor Elvis Presley, who is referred to as "The King of Rock and Roll" and actress Priscilla Presley, as well as the sole heir to her father's estate after her grandfather and great-grandmother died.
+She was also known for being the first wife of Michael Jackson, from 1994 to 1996.
 Her musical career consisted of three studio albums: To Whom It May Concern (2003), Now What (2005) and Storm & Grace (2012), with To Whom It May Concern being certified gold by the Recording Industry Association of America.
-Presley also released non-album singles, including duets with her father using tracks he had released before he died.
+Presley also released non-album singles, including duets with her father using archival recordings.

+Her memoir, From Here to the Great Unknown, was released posthumously in October 2024.